 Additionally, we have many security researchers that enthusiastically participate in our active vulnerability disclosure program that is hosted through HackerOne.
 We motivate these researchers from all around the world to identify and report any potential security issues or other security weaknesses in our product and platform.
 This also really challenges us to continuously look for improving the security of our product.

 To keep access to the user data secure, Zivver enforces strong authentication for account access.
 Users can login to their account using their password and an SMS code or time-based one time password (for example using Google Authenticator).

 Next to that, managing user accounts and keeping control over user access is made easy through SCIM and the so-called Sync tool, through which accounts in Zivver are automatically kept in sync with accounts in the customer’s Active Directory.

 Security is a moving target

 Keeping the product secure is one of Zivver's highest priorities.
-We continually keep an eye a trends in security, new technologies and new legislation to ensure we maintain our high standards.
-For this purpose, our personnel actively participates to the latest knowledge programs and relevant courses.
+We continually keep an eye on trends in security, new technologies and new legislation to ensure we maintain our high standards.
+For this purpose, our personnel actively participate in to the latest knowledge programs and relevant courses.

 Security in our organisation

 At Zivver we want to do our utmost to ensure our entire organisation is as secure as it can get.
 As an important step, Zivver has already for many years a fully operational Information Security Management System (ISMS) that covers all information security risks and controls.
 This system includes a standardized ‘plan, do, check, act cycle’ that guarantees continuous improvement.